detegods/tag_localization/README.md

 # Detego Tag Localization Dataset

-This dataset includes CSVs with all read events we collected for the experiments conducted for our paper "Estimating Relative Tag Locations based on Time-Differences in Read Events".
+This dataset includes CSVs with all read events we collected for the experiments conducted for our paper *"Estimating Relative Tag Locations based on Time-Differences in Read Events"*.

 Specifically, the dataset contains the following fields: